-Aboard of HALO, two cloud probes were operated and discussed in this manuscript, each consisting of a combination of two instruments: Cloud Combination Probe (CCP) and a Cloud Aerosol Precipitation Spectrometer (CAPS, denoted as NIXE-CAPS; NIXE: Novel Ice Experiment).
-The CCP is a combination of a CDP (denoted as CCP-CDP) with a CIPgs (Cloud Imaging Probe with greyscale, DMT, denoted as CCP-CIPgs).
-NIXE-CAPS consists of a CAS-Dpol (Cloud and Aerosol Spectrometer, DMT, denoted as NIXE-CAS) and a CIPgs (denoted as NIXE-CIPgs).
+Aboard HALO, two cloud probes were operated and discussed in this paper, each consisting of a combination of two instruments: cloud combination probe (CCP) and a cloud aerosol precipitation spectrometer (CAPS, denoted as NIXE-CAPS; NIXE: Novel Ice Experiment).
+The CCP is a combination of a CDP (denoted as CCP-CDP) with a CIPgs (cloud imaging probe with greyscale, DMT, denoted as CCP-CIPgs).
+NIXE-CAPS consists of a CAS-Dpol (cloud and aerosol spectrometer, DMT, denoted as NIXE-CAS) and a CIPgs (denoted as NIXE-CIPgs).
 CIPgs is an optical array probe comparable to the 2DS operated on the G1.
-CIPgs obtains images of cloud elements using a 64-element photodiode array (15μm resolution) to generate two-dimensional images with nominal detection diameter size range from 15 to 960 μm (Klingebiel et al., 2015; Molleker et al., 2014).
+CIPgs obtains images of cloud elements using a 64-element photodiode array (15 μm resolution) to generate two-dimensional images with a nominal detection diameter size range from 15 to 960 μm (Klingebiel et al., 2015; Molleker et al., 2014).
 The CCP-CDP detects the forward-scattered laser light by cloud particles in the size range of 2.5 to 46 μm.
-The sample area of the CCP- CDP was determined to be 0.27±0.025 mm2 with an uncertainty of less than 10% (Klingebiel et al., 2015).
-CAS-Dpol (or NIXE-CAS) is a light scattering probe comparable to the CDP but covers the size range of 0.6 to 50 μm in diameter, thus including the upper size range of the aerosol particle size spectrum (Luebke et al., 2016).
+The sample area of the CCP-CDP was determined to be 0.27 ± 0.025 mm2 with an uncertainty of less than 10% (Klingebiel et al., 2015).
+CAS-Dpol (or NIXE-CAS) is a light-scattering probe comparable to the CDP but covers the size range of 0.6 to 50 μm in diameter, thus including the upper size range of the aerosol particle size spectrum (Luebke et al., 2016).
 Furthermore, CAS-Dpol measures the polarization state of the particles (Costa et al., 2017).
-Correspondingly to the G1 CDP, the performance of the CCP-CDP and NIXE-CAS were frequently examined by glass beads calibrations.
-Prior to or after each HALO flight, CCP-CIPgs and NIXE-CIPgs calibrations were performed by using a mainly transparent spinning disc that carries opaque spots of different but known size.
-The data of the CCP measured particle concentration on board of HALO are corrected to gain ambient conditions using a thermodynamic approach developed by (Weigel et al., 2016).
-For NIXE-CAPS, the size distributions were provided where NIXE-CAS was merged with the NIXE-CIPgs at 20 μm.
+Similar to the G1 CDP, the performance of the CCP-CDP and NIXE-CAS was frequently examined by glass bead calibrations.
+Prior to or after each HALO flight, CCP-CIPgs and NIXE-CIPgs calibrations were performed by using a mainly transparent spinning disk that carries opaque spots of different but known sizes.
+The data of the CCP measured particle concentration aboard HALO are corrected to gain ambient conditions using a thermodynamic approach developed by Weigel et al. (2016).
+For NIXE-CAPS, the size distributions were provided where NIXE-CAS was merged with the NIXE-CIPgs at $20 \,\mu m$.